Latent Action Priors for Locomotion with Deep Reinforcement Learning: Results

 \section{Results}

-We evaluate our method on the benchmark environments from \citet{towers2024gymnasium} and \citet{AlHafez.2023} shown in \autoref{fig:agents}.
-Additionally, we create environments to test the transferability of the expert demonstrations to other tasks.
-In one of these environments, a \textit{pair of Unitree A1} robots collaborate to solve a task, demonstrating the efficacy of our approach in complex scenarios (\autoref{fig:agents}.f).
-In this 2x Unitree A1 environment, the goal is to maneuver a \SI{1}{\metre} rod to a randomly sampled target location.
-This scenario is interesting from a robotics perspective, as optimization of a monolithic policy might perform better than developing separate controllers for each quadruped.
-To the best of our knowledge, a similar task has only been solved using an optimization-based approach \cite{Vincenti.b}.

-First, we show that for our locomotion tasks, the actions from the demonstrations can indeed be described using a low number of latent actions.
-For all our agents, a latent space size of half the full action space is sufficient to explain more than \SI{97}{\percent} of the variance in the expert's actions (\autoref{fig:pcas}).
-For all further experiments, we set the latent action space dimension $a_l$ to half the action space dimension $a_{full}$.
-We round up in case of an odd action space dimension.
+We evaluate our method on the benchmark environments shown in \autoref{fig:agents}.
+All agents learn locomotion using direct joint-level torque control.
+First, we show that actions from the expert demonstrations can indeed be described using a low number of latent actions (\autoref{fig:pcas}).
+A latent space size of half the full action space is sufficient to explain more than \SI{97}{\percent} of the variance.
+Thus, for all experiments, we set the latent action space dimension $a_l$ to half the action space dimension $a_{full}$.

-Next, we compare using the latent actions as prior in reinforcement learning (PPO+latent) to baseline PPO and PPO with style rewards stemming from the same expert gait cycle demonstration (PPO+style) (\autoref{fig:results}).
-For all environments, latent actions significantly improve the speed of learning and maximum achieved reward compared to baseline PPO.
-Specifically, PPO+latent achieves a task reward increase of $>50\%$ in the mean.
-Notably, our approach achieves above expert level for HalfCheetah and Ant (\autoref{fig:results}).
-This is because the agent can freely learn to combine the latent actions prior and the residual of the full action space to maximize the task reward.
-As the goal for the loco-mujoco-based agents (i) and (j) is to follow the speed from the expert demonstration, we can not see above expert-level performance for these tasks.
+The results of the evaluation on the benchmarks are shown in \autoref{fig:results}.
+We add the style reward to the residual DRL and reference torque baselines as this generally performs better.
+For all environments, the latent action priors significantly improve the sample efficiency (learning speed) and maximum achieved reward, suggesting that the action priors are a suitable subspace for learning locomotion.
+The latent action priors do not limit the agent to the reward achieved with the expert, as can be seen with the HalfCheetah and Ant environment.
+Instead, the agent can freely learn to combine the latent actions to maximize the task reward.
+As the goal for the loco-mujoco Unitree A1 and H1 is to follow the speed of the expert demonstration as precisely as possible, above expert-level performance can not be not observed.

-We show the contributions of the decoded latent actions and the full action space to the overall applied actions for Unitree A1 in \autoref{fig:results_action_contribution}.
-The contribution of the decoded actions changes throughout the training process.
-Specifically, the agent disregards the latent action priors at the beginning of the training.
-We assume that the latent action priors are not useful when the agent first needs to learn stable standing but are used later on in the transition to walking.

-Combining latent actions with style rewards improves the results in all cases, except for the Humanoid environment.
-This demonstrates that the latent action prior is especially useful for imitation learning.